Ready Room Operational Manual

 If your account is managed by Ready Room, login with your username (email address) and password.
 Login sessions last until the browser is closed or you actively logout.
 However, you can make your session last for 60 days by toggling the Keep me logged in for 60 days setting on the login screen.

-If your account is managed by your employer, that is, if you are using single sign-on, ignore the username and password fields, and instead click the "Login with your Corporate Credentials" button and chose your identity provider (currently one of Azure AD or Okta).
+If your account is managed by your employer, that is, if you are using single sign-on, ignore the username and password fields, and instead click the button corresponding to your identity provider (currently one of Azure AD, Okta, or Duo).
 This will direct you to your corporate identity provider where you can login as normal, if you're not already logged in.
 Then you will be redirected back to Ready Room.

 Single sign-on users cannot reset their password in Ready Room.